riscvarchive/risc-v-getting-started-guide/source/linux-avalanche.rst

    .. group-tab:: Hardware

-      The Board can be flashed using UART interface.
+      The Avalanche board can be flashed using the UART interface.
       Flashing can be done using the ``litex_term`` tool

       .. literalinclude:: scripts/linux-avalanche.sh